 1 Statement of the situation or problem

-Inclusion of an ITU-D study group Question on this matter provides an effective way to further the aims of Resolution 47 (Rev. Dubai, 2014) of the World telecommunication Development Conference (WTDC), Resolution 76 (Rev. Dubai, 2012) of the World telecommunication Standardization Assembly (WTSA) and Resolution 177 (Guadalajara, 2010) of the Plenipotentiary Conference.
+Inclusion of an ITU-D study group Question on this matter provides an effective way to further the aims of Resolution 47 (Rev. Buenos Aires, 2017) of the World telecommunication Development Conference (WTDC), Resolution 76 (Rev. Hammamet, 2016) of the World telecommunication Standardization Assembly (WTSA) and Resolution 177 (Dubai, 2014) of the Plenipotentiary Conference.

+According to the Dubai Declaration, widespread conformity and interoperability of telecommunication / ICT equipment and systems allow increased market opportunities as well as the reliability and integration of world trade, which can be achieved through Programs, policies and decisions.

 Member States and ITU-D Sector Members can assist and guide each other by conducting studies, building tools to bridge the standardization gap, and navigating issues related to matters raised in the above-mentioned resolutions.
 ITU-D can harness the energy of its membership to examine these important issues.

-In a global economy characterized by rapid technological change, a variety of ICT solutions and the convergence of telecommunication networks and services, ICT users – public entities, businesses and consumers – understandably have certain expectations regarding interoperability, quality and also environmental sustainability of products and services.
+A scenario where the successful adoption of Internet of Things (IoT) is true, billions of ICT devices an system play a vital role in society demanding increasing efforts for an organized ICT market that must take into consideration: Safety, Quality, Spectrum environment free of harmful interference, limits to the NRI emission of devices, interoperability, Sustainability, Reliability , Resilience, and Affordability.

 In this regard, to facilitate safe usage of products and services anywhere in the world, regardless of who is the manufacturer or service provider, it is crucial that products and services be developed in accordance with relevant international standards, regulations and other specifications, and that their compliance be tested.

-The Question will ultimately contribute to international community's effort in adopting eco-friendly set of harmonized standards, since the countries can, through conformance and interoperability (C&I) regime instruments, better control and authenticate products.
+The Question will ultimately contribute to international community's effort to achieving the Sustainable Development Goals (SDG), especially those targets on Infrastructure (namely 9.1, 9.a, 9.b, and 9.c) in adopting eco-friendly set of harmonized standards, since the countries can, through conformance and interoperability (C&I) regime instruments, better control and authenticate products.

 Conformity assessment increases the probability of interoperability, i.e. equipment built by different manufacturers being capable of communicating successfully.
 In addition, it helps to ensure that products and services are delivered according to expectations.
 Conformity assessment builds consumer trust and confidence in tested products and consequently strengthens the business environment and, thanks to interoperability, the economy benefits from business stability, scalability and cost reduction of systems, equipment and tariffs.

-While economically C&I increases market opportunities, encourages trade and technology transfer and contributes to the removal of technical barriers, socially it helps to extend ICT service availability and affordability to all people at a good level of quality.

 To increase the benefits of C&I, many countries have adopted harmonized C&I regimes at both national and bi-/multilateral level.
 However, some developing countries have not yet done so because of a number of major challenges, such as the lack of appropriate/adequate infrastructure and technology development to be in a position to test or to recognize tested ICT equipment (e.g. accredited laboratories).

-Availability of high-quality, high-performing products will accelerate widespread deployment of the infrastructure, technologies and associated services, allowing people to access the information society regardless of their location or chosen device, and contributing to implementing the outcomes of the World Summit on the Information Society (WSIS).
+Availability of high-quality, high-performing products will accelerate widespread deployment of the infrastructure, technologies and associated services, allowing people to access the information society regardless of their location or chosen device, and contributing to implementing theSDGs.